aaronriekenberg/rust-hyper-unixh2c/README.md

 ## What is this?
 Static file server and rest API in rust using [hyper](https://hyper.rs/) and [tokio](https://tokio.rs/)

-Some features:
+Features:
 * toml configuration
-* any number of HTTP 1.x or HTTP 2 servers using hyper, each listening on configured TCP or UNIX socket
+* any number HTTP 1.x or HTTP 2 servers using hyper, each listening on 1 configured TCP or UNIX socket
   * includes a [`pin_project` enum wrapping H1 and H2 hyper connections](https://github.com/aaronriekenberg/rust-hyper-server/blob/main/src/server/h1h2conn.rs) for polling and graceful shutdown
 * structured logging with spans for incoming connections and requests
 * static file server using [hyper-staticfile](https://github.com/stephank/hyper-staticfile)